nccurry/go-kong/README.md

 import "github.com/spicyusername/go-kong/kong"
 ```

-Construct a new GitHub client, then use the various services on the client to
+Construct a new Kong client, then use the various services on the client to
 access different parts of the Kong API.

 For example: